MicrosoftDocs/azure-docs/articles/logic-apps/sap-create-example-scenario-workflows.md

 This how-to guide shows how to create example logic app workflows for some common SAP integration scenarios using Azure Logic Apps and the SAP connector.

 Both Standard and Consumption logic app workflows offer the SAP *managed* connector that's hosted and run in multi-tenant Azure.
-Standard workflows also offer the SAP *built-in* connector that's hosted and run in single-tenant Azure Logic Apps, but is also currently in preview and subject to the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+Standard workflows also offer the SAP *built-in* connector that's hosted and run in single-tenant Azure Logic Apps.
 If you create and host a Consumption workflow in an integration service environment (ISE), you can also use the SAP connector's ISE-native version.
 For more information, see [Connector technical reference](logic-apps-using-sap-connector.md#connector-technical-reference).

 ## Prerequisites

-Before you start, make sure to [review and meet the SAP connector requirements](logic-apps-using-sap-connector.md#prerequisites) for your specific scenario.
+- Before you start, make sure to [review and meet the SAP connector requirements](logic-apps-using-sap-connector.md#prerequisites) for your specific scenario.

+- The SAP built-in connector trigger named **Register SAP RFC server for trigger** is available in the Azure portal, but the trigger currently can't receive calls from SAP when deployed in Azure.
+To fire the trigger, you can run the workflow locally in Visual Studio Code.
+For Visual Studio Code setup requirements and more information, see [Create a Standard logic app workflow in single-tenant Azure Logic Apps using Visual Studio Code](create-single-tenant-workflows-visual-studio-code.md).

 <a name="receive-message-sap"></a>